snowenya/snowenya/README.md

 # Hello!
 I’m Geraldine☺️

-I started by cybersecurity journey in
+I started by cybersecurity journey in 2021, and am interested in research, investigation and problm-solving.
-I’m currently learning
+I’m currently learning more about pen testing tools, web applications, and JavaScript.

-- 💞️ I’m looking to collaborate on ...
-- 📫 You can contact me at snowenya4@gmail.com
+- 📫 You can contact me at gexaldine@gmail.com
 ## My projects
 ### 1. SOChecker